LSG – Turfgrass Management

 - Opportunities to operate and gain proficiency on equipment relevant to landscape management

-- Students will be trained for and complete their North Carolina Pesticide Applicators License in their third semester.
+- Students will be trained for and complete the North Carolina Pesticide Applicators License

 Special Requirements for Admission

 - Test Score/Class Requirements

 - Computers are an integral part of this curriculums.
 Some courses will be offered in hybrid or fully online formats

 - ENG 11

 - MAT 110 or Higher

 - Students are required to participate in 3 semesters of Work Based Learning at a local golf course or with a local turfgrass management firm.
 Students are expected to log approximately 160 contact hours during the semester.